Clinical Development Plan

 The CDP and TPP need to be developed early.
 Describing the TPP can be seen as part of the CDP discussions.
 The CDP is a complex document and requires input from different functions (marketing, preclinical, production, pharmacovigilance, regulatory, …).
 Important cross-functional decisions and strategies need to be made in the early stages, as these will have direct consequences on later stages of the program.

-The CDP is a living document and needs to be adapted as results of studies become available.
+The CDP is a living document and needs to be adapted as results of trials become available.
 The CDP and TPP need to be kept aligned during the development program.

 Contact us